 Imagine if you were on the beach, and you close your eyes and take a deep breath of fresh salty air.
 How would you feel?

 This soothing and enlivening feeling the beach provides is the exact reason why this design style is trending.
-The idea of living in a coastal-styled home is to reflect calmness, comfort, and relaxation by enhancing the airy feel of the space and using serene colors such as white, cream, and blue tones.
+Living in a coastal-styled home reflects calmness, comfort, and relaxation by enhancing the airy feel of the space and using serene colors such as white, cream, and blue tones.

-What Natural Elements to Incorporate in Coastal Design
+Natural Elements to Include in Your Coastal Design Style

 To achieve this beachy look, make sure to use the following tips when redesigning your home.
 The below examples are a great way to get started!